by Jill Eggleton

 When students have the freedom to write from their own experiences, they are tapping into the emotional part of the brain.
 I would not expect or desire long, rambling writing, but rather short, succinct pieces.
 It is not the quantity but the quality that makes writing burn.

 These are but three of the learning experiences I believe matter, and I would be focusing on these consistently and persistently every day for the three, four, or six weeks of summer school.

 Naturally, skills instruction would be important.
 However, always in the context of engaging learning experiences that connect to the emotional part of the brain, the part that is responsible for motivation and enhancing learning and memory.

 And if any lessons did not connect emotionally, did not spark a passion for learning, I would ask, how can I creatively adapt them to do so?
 As Dr. Thomas Armstrong says,

 If teachers want their students to remember what they’re teaching them, the answer isn’t ‘just give them more hours, days, and weeks of skin-deep learning.’
 The knowledge has to be connected with emotion, with their personal lives, with their memories, feelings, and experiences.

 If I were teaching summer school, I would ask myself:

-If I could achieve these things, then I believe summer school is a solution.
-My students would have a learning loss vaccine—an antidote against the invisible thief, COVID-19.
+If it can achieve these things, then I believe summer school is a solution, an effective antidote against the invisible thief, Covid-19.